2024 Lexus GX550 Review Video: Is it the Best Luxury SUV?

 Power & Performance

-Whether you’re towing a boat, climbing rocky trails, or cruising the highway, the GX550’s powertrain delivers performance and versatility.
+Whether you’re pulling a boat, crawling up rocky trails, or whizzing down the Interstate, the GX550’s powertrain offers performance and versatility.

 Off-Road Capability

-For those looking to leave the pavement behind, the GX550 comes equipped with serious off-road tech:
+For those who want to leave the pavement behind, the GX550 has some serious off-road tech:

 Off-Road Goodies:

-- Adaptive Variable Suspension (available on higher trims)
+• Available Adaptive Variable Suspension (if equipped on higher trim)

 Luxury Meets Functionality